ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     --version
     -V          Print current version and hash implementation, finish parsing commandline and exit with error code 0.

+    --assert-version=version
+    -U          If oligofar version is not that is specified in argument, forces oligofar to exit with error.
+Every time this option appears in commandline or in config file, the comparison is performed, so each config file may contain this check independently.

+    --config-file=file
+    -C file     Parses config file and continues to parse commandline.
+May override values specified in commandline ahead, and may be overriden by the values specified after.
+May be used multiple times with different files, each time new file will be parsed.
+                Config file is expected to contain section [oligofar] with entries equal to long option names with no preceeding dashes.
+                All entries are optional.
+See more in FILE FORMATS section.

     --test-suite=+|-
     -T +|-      Run internal tests for basic operations before doing anything